GonzagaRobotics/RoverControlSystem/README.md

 # Rover Control System (RCS)

-## :warning: This is experimental!
-All contents are subject to frequent change. :warning:
+## ⚠️ This is experimental!
+All contents are subject to frequent change. ⚠️

 The Rover Control System (RCS) is a system that allows high-level systems to operate the rover without dealing with specific details of how the rover works.
 RCS facilitates communication between two types of entities: **components** and **systems**.

 RCS is designed with three major goals in mind

 - **Modularity**: RCS is flexible and can be easily upgraded or modified to extend or alter its capabilities.
 The modification of one part of RCS should not affect the rest.
 - **Reliability**: RCS can withstand and recover from unforeseen challenges, such as network outages or component failures, while maintaining consistent operation as a whole.